GregT-Magenic/cofee-shop/User Stories.md

 9. I set the prices for menu items
 10. I review store cash balances (from customer payments)
 11. I review customer marketing contact information
 12. I send marketing offers to customers

+## Supplier

+Suppliers want to deliver products to one or more stores in exchange for payments

+1. I review my existing inventory quantities
+2. I create an available inventory list with prices and quantities
+3. I wait for inventory orders and payment
+4. I deliver inventory orders when they are paid